vatpac-technology/pilot-procedures/docs/radio-telephony/Controlled Airspace/terminal.md

 !!! example
     "Melbourne Departures, QLK78D, turning right heading 320, passing `A023`, climbing to `A050`"

+#### Heavy/Super Categories
+Aircraft in the Heavy or Super categories must append their callsign with their wake turbulence category during the initial call with each Approach, Departures, and Director controller.

+!!! example
+    **QFA12**: "Sydney Approach, SIA213 Super, descending to `A010`, received Golf"

+The category is not required during any subsequent call.

 ### SIDs/STARs
 Aircraft on a SID/STAR will generally be given climb/descent instructions using *'climb via SID to (Level)'* and *'descend via STAR to (Level)'* phraseology.
 Pilots must readback the instruction exactly as it is issued.
 Once all height/speed restrictions have been passed, controllers may use traditional climb/descent phraseology.